-Upgrades to existing, functional dairy digesters to boost emission reductions and energy production.

-- To fund projects on dairy operations that propose an increase in baseline emissions greenhouse gases (e.g., increase in herd size, changing existing manure management practices to those that increase greenhouse gases (GHG) emissions such as from dry scrape to flush lagoon systems). - Duplicate equipment or activities that received funding from the California Public Utilities Commission (CPUC) pilot project authorized by California Health and Safety Code Section 39730.7(d)(2) (e.g., interconnection costs).
-Note: Biogas conditioning and clean-up costs are allowable under the DDRDP. - Dairy operations that have already accepted or implemented a grant award by CDFA's Alternative Manure Management Program (AMMP), or plan to accept or implement a grant award by AMMP or a dairy operation that previously received DDRDP funding.
+- Upgrades to existing, functional dairy digesters to boost emission reductions and energy production. - To fund projects on dairy operations that propose an increase in baseline emissions greenhouse gases (e.g., increase in herd size, changing existing manure management practices to those that increase greenhouse gases (GHG) emissions such as from dry scrape to flush lagoon systems). - Duplicate equipment or activities that received funding from the California Public Utilities Commission (CPUC) pilot project authorized by California Health and Safety Code Section 39730.7(d)(2) (e.g., interconnection costs).
+Note: Biogas conditioning and clean-up costs are allowable under the DDRDP.